Martin-Rossi/EmotobikeBackend/readme.md

 	Parameters: id
 	Returns:
 		- response with type: result (CatalogObject, [ObjectObjects])
 		- response with type: error (catalog not found)

+## /catalogs/{id}/like

+Like a catalog.

+	URL: /catalogs/{id}/like
+	Type: POST
+	Parameters (URL): id
+	Returns:
+		- response with type: success
+		- response with type: error

+## /catalogs/{id}/likes

+List all likes for a catalog.

+	URL: /catalog/{id}/likes
+	Type: GET
+	Parameters: id
+	Returns:
+		- response with type: result ([LikeObjects])
+		- response with type: error (object not found)

 # Endpoints "comment"